Leverage: Redemption: Development

 On April 22, 2020, IMDb TV announced that a 13-episode revival of the series had been ordered to be broadcast on its streaming service, the now-called Amazon Freevee.
 Dean Devlin, who served as executive producer on the original series, returned as executive producer for the revival alongside original series creators John Rogers and Chris Downey, who served as consulting producers and writers.
 Marc Roskin, Rachel Olschan-Wilson, and Kate Rorick are executive producers.
 Plans included Noah Wyle directing two episodes of the series and Beth Riesgraf also directing one, although Wyle wound up directing three and Beth Riesgraf two.
 Filming began August 10, 2020 in New Orleans and had wrapped as of March 2021.
 On April 5, 2021, Bellman tweeted that 16 episodes had been produced, up from the original 13.
 On December 9, 2021, IMDb TV renewed the series for a second season.
-On December 5, 2023, the series was renewed for a third season and moved to Prime Video.
+On December 5, 2023, the series was renewed for a third season and moved to Amazon Prime Video.
+In December 2025 the series was cancelled after three seasons.